-The Greensboro Day School Board of Trustees is responsible for supporting the School’s Mission: to develop the intellectual, ethical and interpersonal foundations students need to become constructive contributors to the world.
+The Greensboro Day School board of trustees is responsible for supporting the school’s mission: Develop the intellectual, ethical and interpersonal foundations students need to become constructive contributors to the world.
 In that role, the Board:

 - hires and works closely with the Head of School to cultivate and maintain positive relations with the school community and the broader Greensboro community;

-- establishes policies and plans that are consistent with the Mission; and
+- establishes policies and plans that are consistent with the Mission

 - accepts accountability for the financial stability of the School.

 The Board consists of no more than twenty-nine members, and meets six times per year.
 Trustees serve on at least one of the Board’s committees, which currently include: Advancement, Audit, Building and Grounds, Committee on Trustees, Finance, Investment, and Executive.
 The Board is self-perpetuating, which is typical of most independent schools.
 This means that the Board identifies prospective new trustees via a process managed by the Committee on Trustees.
 The Board is committed to selecting Trustees who bring diverse talent and background, as well as offer a strong desire to serve the School.